 \textbf{Loss function.} To train the proxy graph generator, we introduce a standard Gaussian distribution as the prior for the latent space representations in the VGAE, specifically $\mZ \sim \mathcal{N}(0,\mathcal{I})$, where $\mathcal{I}$ represents the identity matrix.
 Then, the loss function is as follows.

-where $\mathcal{L}_\text{dist}$ is the distribution distance between $\tilde{G}$ and $G$. $\mathcal{L}_\text{KL}$ represents the Kullback-Leibler (KL) divergence between the distribution of the latent representations $\mZ^{\Delta}$ and the assumed Gaussian prior.
-This term is crucial for regulating the variational aspect of the VGAE, ensuring that the generated perturbations are meaningful and controlled. $\lambda$ is the hyper-parameter.
+where $\mathcal{L}_\text{dist}$ is equivalent to cross-entropy between $\tilde{G}$ and $G$~\cite{chen2023dexplainer}. $\mathcal{L}_\text{KL}$ represents the KL divergence between the distribution of the latent representations $\mZ^{\Delta}$ and the assumed Gaussian prior.
+This term is crucial for regulating the variational aspect of the VGAE, ensuring that the generated perturbations are meaningful and controlled. $\lambda$ is a hyper-parameter.

-\stitle{Alternative Training.} To train explainer and proxy graph generator networks, we follow existing works~\citep{zheng2023towards} to use an alternating training schedule that trains the proxy graph generator network $M$ times and then trains the explainer network one time. $M$ is a hyper-parameter determined by grid search.
+\stitle{Alternate Training.} To train the explainer and the proxy graph generator networks, we follow existing works~\citep{zheng2024towards} to use an alternate training schedule that trains the proxy graph generator network $M$ times and then trains the explainer network once. $M$ is a hyper-parameter determined by grid search.
 The detailed algorithm description of our model is shown in Appendix \ref{sec:algorithm}.